Taxpayers experiencing financial hardships may explore bankruptcy to discharge certain tax debts.

 Bankruptcy’s impact on tax debt varies.
 Priority tax debts, recent income-based taxes, assessed within the last three years, or those assessed after the bankruptcy filing, cannot be discharged.

-Non-priority tax debts, older income-based taxes or penalties/interest, may be eligible for discharge based on specific conditions.
+Non-priority tax debts, older income-based taxes, or penalties/interest, may be eligible for discharge based on specific conditions.

 Eligibility for Bankruptcy: